 Everyday by 12pm for the next 21 days, I’ll be telling you what life is like at NYSC Camp.
 I was posted to Borno State, but the camp holds in Katsina state due to Boko Haram insurgency in Borno.
+You can read all the stories in the series here.

 Someone taps me awake.
 It is A. When I open my eyes, the room is a flurry of activities: young men in various stages of undress rushing to fetch water to bathe, young men already dressing up.
 I already fetched my water yesterday so I am spared the stress of queuing at the water tank.
 The cold is heavy, as usual.
 I pull out my bucket from under my bunk.
 I wake O. who sleeps in the bunk next to mine.